- Politics and Social Issues»

 We had him in our lives for over 48 years.
 He was loving, kind and a true friend.

-My husband will be forever grateful for the special irreplaceable bond...this because of the event they both had hencountered.
+My husband will be forever grateful for the special irreplaceable bond...this because of the event they both had encountered.

-My husband had visited Sergeant Patton before his death.
-They planned together his uniform and pallbearers For the funeral.
+My husband had visited Sergeant Patton when he was ill, just before his death.
+They planned together his uniform and pallbearers for the funeral.
 Al had the privilege and honor of being one of the pallbearers.
 The funeral was very hard on my husband and of course this made it even harder for me.
-We had been invited by his wife to stay with her and help with the funeral and burial ceremony at a Riverside Military Cemetary.
+We had been invited by his wife to stay with her and helped with the funeral and burial ceremony at a Riverside Military Cemetary.

 He will be deeply missed and will forever be in our hearts.